rusellkhx/FireBaseExampleAuth/README.md

 # FireBaseExampleAuth
-Introduction to Firebase, implementing user registration and authorization in this test project.
+Introduction to Firebase, implementing user registration and authorization by email in this test project.